DayZ-Mirrors/dayzdockerserver/README.md

 chmod 755 DayZServer
 # Copy the two shared object files are needed for the server to run.
 These come from the experimental server release, but are included here for convenience.
 cp /files/tmp/* .
+# Copy the serverDZ.cfg file to where it's used at runtime
+cp /files/serverDZ.cfg /profiles
 # Switch to the server container and start the server
 exit
 docker compose exec server bash